gotbahn/flex-box-grid/README.md

 ### <a name="mediaQueries"></a>Media Queries

 Media queries is a basis of any Responsive Grid System.
-To change column behavior each media query breakpoint connected with column class name with simply recognizing size name: <code>XS, S, M, L, XL</code>.
+To change column behavior each media query breakpoint connected with column class name with simply recognizing size name: <code>X, S, M, L, XL</code>.

 As example column with <code>.M6</code> class will be halfwidth until the window width becomes equal to 768px or less matching <code>$screen__M</code>.